aws-samples/nextcloud-server/README.md

 ### S3 primary storage
-S3 is used to provide almost unlimited, cost-effective and [durable](https://aws.amazon.com/s3/faqs/#Durability_.26_Data_Protection) storage over EBS.
+Amazon S3 is used to provide almost unlimited, cost-effective and [durable](https://aws.amazon.com/s3/faqs/#Durability_.26_Data_Protection) storage over EBS.
 Using S3 as [primary storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html) has [performance benefits]( https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#performance-implications) over S3 as [external storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/external_storage/amazons3.html).

 Note that files are not accessible outside of NextCloud as all metadata (filenames, directory structures, etc) is stored in MariaDB/MySQL database on EC2 instance.
 The S3 bucket holds the file content by unique identifier and *not* filename.
 This has implications for [data backup and recovery](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#data-backup-and-recovery-implications), and it is important to backup both EC2 instance and S3 bucket data.